solrac97gr/goarchtest/README.md

 ```

 > **💡 Why do I need this when Go prevents import cycles?**
 > Go only prevents circular dependencies (A→B→A), but allows architectural violations like inner layers depending on outer layers (domain→infrastructure).
 GoArchTest enforces proper architectural boundaries that Go's compiler cannot check.
-[Learn more →](./examples/import_cycles_vs_architecture)

 ## Why GoArchTest?